LukasSkywalker/knife-scaleway/README.md

+# Knife::DigitalOcean
-# Knife::DigitalOcean — A knife plugin to deal with the DigitalOcean Cloud services.
+## A knife plugin to deal with the [DigitalOcean.com](https://www.digitalocean.com) Cloud services.

 This is a plugin for [Chef's](http://www.opscode.com/chef/) [knife](http://wiki.opscode.com/display/chef/Knife) tool.
 It allows you to bootstrap virtual machines with [DigitalOcean.com](https://www.digitalocean.com/) including the initial bootstrapping of chef on that system.
 You can also skip the chef bootstrapping if you prefer using [knife-solo](https://github.com/matschaffer/knife-solo) or another solution.